cloyne/network/new-semester.md

 * All users in the CSV file will be created with `author` permission which allows them to post blog posts, events, upload media content, but does not allow them to change content of others.
 * Open [http://cloyne.org/wp-admin/users.php?page=import-users-from-csv](http://cloyne.org/wp-admin/users.php?page=import-users-from-csv).
-* Select the CSV file, check "Send to new users" and "Show password nag on new users signon ".
+* Select the CSV file, check "Send to new users" and "Show password nag on new users signon".
 Click "Import".

 It might happen that the site time-outs after the import.
 This is normal.
 New users will be imported and e-mail notification will be send to them inviting them to set the password.